- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Refer to Risk Management for more information on risk management at the Cosmo Energy Group.

-We regard risks related to climate change as important Group-wide management issues.
+We regard risks and opportunities related to climate change as important Group-wide management issues.
 We have established a system to promote ongoing discussion of this important management issue by the Sustainability Strategy Council, and we are conducting activities such as ascertaining risks and evaluating the progress of response measures.

 Climate-Related Metrics and Targets